What is a Sales Opportunity?

 That means if you’re targeting leads who are not ready to take advantage of sales opportunities, you’re wasting time and resources that could be better spent targeting action-ready leads.

 A consumer is more likely to make a purchase from a friend or someone they trust.
-So, it’s your responsibility to ensure that your company has been aligned in such a way that that familiarity and trust has been established.
+So, it’s your responsibility to ensure that your company has been aligned in such a way that familiarity and trust have been established.

 But in the end, in order to create a sales opportunity, it all depends on how well informed you are about the prospect you’re dealing with, in terms of needs and fit ability to qualify.